How does Neon compare to AWS RDS for PostgreSQL? Your questions, answered

 Use /neon subscribe in any public channel to start receiving notifications, and /neon unsubscribe to turn them off.
 The bot will guide you through any necessary setup steps.

-To learn more, see the Neon Slack App docs.
+To learn more, see the Neon App for Slack docs.

 Fixes & improvements